 The Top of the Rock is one of the most visited tourist attractions in Manhattan, but what is the best time to visit it?
+And to take cool pictures from the observatory?
 What is the best time of the year to go up?

-Like any planned visit, the Top of the Rock also has its tricks.
-Before you get your tickets, take a look at the following post to find your best time to go up to the Rockefeller Center observation deck.
+Like any planned visit, the entrance to the Top of the Rock observation deck also has its tricks.
+Before you get your tickets, take a look at the following post to find your best time to go up to the observation deck at Rockefeller Center.

-Sunset is the best time to visit Top of the Rock.
-It may seem a cliché that it is in all the skyscrapers of New York but in the case of the viewpoint of Rockefeller Center this is true to the letter!
-In fact, there is a surcharge of about 8 Euros on tickets to the Top of the Rock just to go and watch the sunset there.
+Sunset is the best time to visit the Top of the Rock.
+It may seem like a cliché, but in the case of the Rockefeller Center observation deck this is true!
+In fact, there is a surcharge of about 8 euros on tickets to the Top of the Rock just to go and watch the sunset there.
 That's nothing!

-So it's a super popular time for New Yorkers and visitors to drop by Midtown and close the day in a nice and special way with lots of souvenir photos in between.
-Keep in mind the opening hours of the Top of the Rock to schedule your climb.
+So it is a very popular moment among New Yorkers and visitors to drop by Midtown and close the day in a nice and special way with a lot of souvenir photographs in between.
+Take into account the opening hours of the Top of the Rock to schedule your climb.

-2. What about the best time for a more intimate experience at Top of the Rock?
+And the best time for a more intimate experience at the Top of the Rock?

 At these two times of the day you will have the observation deck almost exclusively to yourself and you will live an almost private experience, and that in a city like New York full of people everywhere is always a luxury!

-So if the day of your visit dawns cold or a bit cloudy with rain and moderate wind, you can always enjoy the views from the 67th floor of the observation deck, which is almost completely enclosed and sheltered, in case you don't feel like going up to the open-air observatories on the upper floors.
+- Enjoy the views from the 67th floor of the observation deck, which is almost completely enclosed and sheltered.
 From here you will also have incredible views of the city and take equally beautiful photos.

-And if a bit of bad weather is not a problem for you, don't hesitate and go out to the open-air observation decks on the 69th and 70th floors because from the top of the observatory you will have the feeling of being on top of the world.
+- Climb to the uncovered observation decks on the 69th and 70th floors because from the top of the observatory you will have the feeling of being on top of the world.
 A memorable experience!

-Only in the hypothetical case of extreme weather conditions (such as snow, hail, strong wind and so on), the Top of the Rock could decide at its discretion to close certain areas of the observation deck to the public for safety reasons but visitors would be informed of this.
+Only in the hypothetical case of extreme weather conditions (such as snow, hail, strong wind, etc.), Top of the Rock may decide at its discretion to close certain areas of the observation deck to the public for safety reasons, but visitors will be informed.

 The morning, no doubt.
-Top of the Rock is located in Midtown, in the heart of Manhattan, so it is surrounded by other popular tourist attractions that you can visit after going up to the Rockefeller Center observation deck first thing in the morning.
+Top of the Rock is located in Midtown, in the heart of Manhattan, so it is surrounded by other popular tourist attractions that you can visit after going up first thing in the morning to the Rockefeller Center observation deck.
 This way you can plan a route around the area to see other sites of interest.

-- 5th Avenue: one of the most important and emblematic streets of the city full of stores that you will want to enter to browse for a while.
+- 5th Avenue: one of the most important and emblematic streets of the city full of stores that you will want to go in and browse for a while.

-- Grand Central Terminal: A nineteenth-century architectural jewel of New York.
+- Grand Central Terminal: an architectural jewel of nineteenth-century New York.
 You may have seen it in countless movies.
 Take the opportunity to have a drink at the "Oyster Bar", the oldest of its cafes, dating from 1913.

 - Chrysler Building: An imposing Art Deco skyscraper where you can visit the lobby for free.

-5. What is the best time of day to visit Top of the Rock with children?
+What is the best time of day to visit the Top of the Rock with children?

-Normally, the visit to the Top of the Rock lasts between 45 and 60 minutes so the kids won't be too long and they will have a great time seeing the sights and in the gift store.
-Plus, they're sure to find it super exciting to ride the interactive Sky Shuttle elevator and ride up 200 meters in less than 60 seconds- they'll be amazed!
+Normally, the visit to the Top of the Rock lasts between 45 and 60 minutes, so the kids won't have a hard time and will have a great time seeing the sights and in the gift store.
+Plus, they are sure to find it super exciting to ride the interactive Sky Shuttle elevator and go up 200 meters in less than 60 seconds.
+They will be amazed!

-Also, if you go early to the Rockefeller Center observation deck, you will have the rest of the day to do other activities with them such as going to the famous FAO Schwarz toy store located at 30 Rockefeller Plaza, taking a stroll through Central Park, going to a Broadway musical, visiting Dylan's Candy Baror taking a ride on the ferry.
+Also, if you go early to the Rockefeller Center observation deck, you will have the rest of the day to do other activities with them such as:

 In this case, it will depend a bit on how old they are and whether the older ones have daytime or nighttime habits.
 That is, if they do not mind getting up early I recommend going with them early in the morning because it is when less crowds are formed at the Top of the Rock and they can move more freely and quietly through the facilities of the viewpoint.

-On the other hand, if they are night owls who are more active as the day goes by, then I advise you to go in the late afternoon a little before closing time because there will also be fewer people and they can enjoy the views calmly and without crowds of other visitors.
+Instead, if they are night owls who are more active as the day passes, then I advise you to go in the late afternoon a little before closing as there will also be fewer people and they can enjoy the views calmly and without crowds of other visitors.
 The important thing is that you don't get overwhelmed by the crowds, that you don't get exhausted and that you feel comfortable during the experience.

-Top of the Rock is open every day and can be visited at any time but since Christmas in New York is unique, this is the best time of the year to visit, without any doubt.
+Top of the Rock is open every day and can be visited at any time but as Christmas in New York is unique, this is the best time of the year to visit it, without any doubt.

-Especially for the moments before the climb to the observation deck as everything around Rockefeller Center is decorated with Christmas motifs and the atmosphere is perceived in the magic that gives off New York in the cinema during the holidays.
+Especially for the moments before the climb to the observation deck, as everything around Rockefeller Center is decorated with Christmas motifs and the atmosphere is perceived in the magic that gives off New York in the movies during the holidays.

-7. And the best time of the day to take photos at the Top of the Rock?
+And the best time of the day to take pictures at the Top of the Rock?

-Also, since there are fewer people early in the day, it will be easier to unleash your creativity with your camera without any tourists in front of your lens, so you can take as many photos as you want!
+Also, since there are fewer people early in the day, it's easier to unleash your creativity with your camera without any tourists in front of your lens.
+You can take all the photos you want in peace and quiet!

-Other times to take pictures from the Top of the Rock
+Other moments to take pictures from the Top of the Rock

 However, we can not overlook that another of the top times to take pictures at the Top of the Rock is the sunset.
-It is the time slot most desired by visitors to the Rockefeller Center observation deck due to the romantic atmosphere and the diverse palette of colors that can be captured with the camera of the sky and the beautiful cityscape that can be seen from there.
+It is the most desired time slot for visitors to the Rockefeller Center observation deck because of the romantic atmosphere and the diverse palette of colors that can be captured with the camera of the sky and the beautiful cityscape that can be seen from there.

-Climbing to the Top of the Rock at night is also another beautiful time to take pictures of the New York skyline if you are skilled at handling the lack of natural light and avoiding blurry photos.
-Seeing how the lights that adorn the city gradually illuminate after sunset is a fascinating spectacle and portraying that moment, the challenge of any photographer.
+Climbing to the Top of the Rock at night is also another beautiful time to take pictures of the New York skyline if you have expertise to handle the lack of natural light and avoid blurry photos.
+Watching the lights that adorn the city slowly illuminate after sunset is a fascinating spectacle and capturing that instant is a challenge for any photographer.

-Anyway, do not worry too much because the important thing is to live the experience and as I said before, New York always comes out well in photos!
+Anyway, don't worry too much because the important thing is to live the experience and as I said before, New York always comes out well in photos!

 Isabel's Traveler Tip

-Tag with the hashtag #topoftherock some photos of your experience at the Top of the Rock and upload them to social media so everyone can see them.
+Tag with the hashtag #topoftherock some photos of your experience at the Top of the Rock and upload them to social networks so everyone can see them.